MoyDesign/MoyPlugin/README.md

 * ask for help directly: [info@moy.design](mailto:info@moy.design)
 * contact [me](https://github.com/dsavenko) personally.

-## Current state

-A development of the 2.0 version of the plugin is in progress right now.
-Many changes are coming.
-Once 2.0 is ready, the announcement will be made.
-For now, you can try version 1.4.0.
-Details are on the [website](https://moy.design).

-To receive updates, please subscribe to the [mailing list](https://groups.io/g/moy).

 ## In-depth documentation

 Detailed documentation about the plugin, including how to create your own looks, is available [here](https://github.com/MoyDesign/MoyDocs/blob/master/README.md#moydesign-documentation).